Prince Ibara

-Prince Vinny Ibara Doniama (born 7 February 1996) is a Congolese professional footballer who plays as a forward for Indian Super League club Bengaluru and the Congo national team.
+Prince Vinny Ibara Doniama (born 7 February 1996) is a Congolese professional footballer who plays as a forward for Saudi club Al-Nojoom.

 Club career

 Ibara began his career at Congolese side ACNFF in 2014.
 He later moved to AS Pélican of Gabon Championnat National D1 and CA Bizertin of Tunisia before joining Qatar Stars League side Al-Wakrah in 2017.

 On 11 July 2018, Ibara joined USM Alger for three seasons, coming from Al-Wakrah To be an alternative to the striker Oussama Darfalou, also became the first Congolese to play in USM Alger.
 In the first, USMA signed with Zimbabwean Charlton Mashumba but the arrival of the new coach Thierry Froger, who decided to contract with another foreign player in his place.
 Ibara made his debut for USM Alger in the CAF Confederation Cup during a win against Rayon Sports, later on 14 August, he made his debut in the Ligue 1 against DRB Tadjenanet as a starter and scored his first goal with his new club in 3–1 victory.
 The following season, he scored nine goals helping the club clinching the 2018–19 Algerian Ligue Professionnelle 1 title.

 In July 2019, he signed for Belgian First Division A club K Beerschot VA.

 On 11 September 2020, Neftchi Baku announced the signing of Ibara on one-year long loan.
 The loan ended early and he moved on loan to French club LB Châteauroux in January 2021.

-In July 2021, he moved to Indian Super League club Bengaluru FC, on a two year deal ahead of the Blues' 2021 AFC Cup qualifying play-offs.
+In July 2021, he moved to Indian Super League club Bengaluru FC, on a two-year deal ahead of the Blues' 2021 AFC Cup qualifying play-offs.
 He made his ISL debut on 20 November against NorthEast United FC in a 4–2 win, in which he scored a goal.

+He moved to Becamex Binh Duong in September 2023.
+On 23 February 2023, he scored his first goal for the club, the only goal in the away match against The Cong-Viettel.
+He then played for Hong Linh Ha Tinh FC.

+On 21 September 2025, Ibara joined Saudi Second Division League club Al-Nojoom.